perscamden/asylum_diary/en/asylum_diary_37.md

 About a week ago someone moved into the room.

 Have been going to the library for computer regularly.
 Since about a month ago someone else also comes regularly.
-He seems frequently murmuring something and uses the mouse and keyboard quite forcefully.
+He seems frequently murmuring something.

 There have been quite some people visiting the library including the computer roon lately.
 Sometimes in group.